List of barrios and sectors of Cidra, Puerto Rico

-Like all municipalities of Puerto Rico, Cidra is subdivided into administrative units called barrios, which are roughly comparable to minor civil divisions.
+Like all municipalities of Puerto Rico, Cidra is subdivided into administrative units called barrios, which are, in contemporary times, roughly comparable to minor civil divisions.
 The barrios and subbarrios, in turn, are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.